-Linen vs. Cotton Sheets 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Linen vs. Cotton Sheets 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Breathable and durable, both linen and cotton are made with natural plant fibers and produce quality, long-lasting sheets.

 Made from the fibers of the cotton plant, cotton is prized for its versatility.
 Cotton sheets come in a range of textures and the quality can vary from everyday to luxury.
 Linen is made from the fibers of the flax plant and is easily recognized by its characteristic rumpled look.
 Linen’s moisture-wicking properties and incredible durability are what set it apart from other fabrics.

 In this guide to linen vs. cotton sheets, we’ll break down the particular strengths of each fabric and discussing which one is most suitable for different types of sleepers.

 Broadly speaking, linen and cotton each have several specific advantages that set them apart from each other.

 To better understand the differences between cotton and linen, it’s helpful to have some background knowledge of how each fabric is produced.

 Linen is a natural fiber made of cellulose fibers from inside the stem of the flax plant.
 These fibers produce a thick fabric dotted with characteristic knots, or “slubs.”
 The fabric is used in bedding, clothing, and upholstery.
 Natural linen is sustainable, durable, and requires fewer pesticides than cotton.